vodun/SeismicPro/README.md

 ![gather](https://i.imgur.com/qv0SsEE.png)

-Moreover, processing methods can be combined in a compact pipelines.
+Moreover, processing methods can be combined in compact pipelines.
 For example here is a simplified pipeline for stacking velocity calculation:

 ```python
 stacking_pipeline = (dataset